-Compiler options can only occur within a Pascal program and then only within a comment i.e. between { or ( and } and ).
+Compiler options can only occur within a Pascal program and then only within a comment i.e. between { or ( and } or ).

-The syntax for specifying compiler options is:
+The syntax for specifying compiler options within a comment is:

-The following options are available:
+The following options are available: Option L:

-Option L:

 Controls the listing of the program text and object code address by the compiler.